-The diurnal variation analyses viewed in the 'hour' plots in figures between 3.2 and 3.3 showed typical urban area daily patterns for NO, NO2, CO, and PM10.
-Pronounced peaks can be seen for these pollutants during the mornings, corresponding to rush hour traffic at around 07:00.
+The diurnal variation analyses viewed in the 'hour' plots in Figures 3.3 and 3.4 showed typical urban area daily patterns for NO, NO2 and CO.
+Pronounced peaks can be seen for these pollutants during the mornings, corresponding to rush hour traffic at around 07:00-09:00.
 Concentrations tend to decrease during the middle of the day, with a much broader evening road traffic rush-hour peak in building up from early afternoon.
 NO also showed a much smaller peak than NO2 in the afternoons.
 This is likely to be because concentrations of oxidising agents in the atmosphere (particularly ozone) tend to increase in the afternoon, leading to enhanced oxidation of NO to NO2.
 A good example of this atmospheric reaction can be seen at the site.
-The NO concentration suffers a huge decrease in the early afternoon, while the concentration of O3 increases on the same proportion.
-The diurnal concentration of O3 at Birmingham Airport 2 follows a typical diurnal pattern.
+The NO concentration shows a large decrease in the early afternoon, while the concentration of O3 increases on the same proportion.

-$O_3$ concentrations always increase during daylight hours due to the photochemical reactions of NO2 and photo oxidation of VOC's, CO, hydrocarbons, (O3 precursors).
+The concentration of $O_3$ at Birmingham Airport 2 follows a typical diurnal pattern. $O_3$ concentrations always increase during daylight hours due to the photochemical reactions of NO2 and photo oxidation of VOC's, CO, hydrocarbons, (O3 precursors).
 In the afternoon/ night O3 gets consumed by a fast reaction with NO (titration of O3 by NO).
 The absence of sunlight prevents the photolysis of the O3 precursors.

 The diurnal patterns for $PM{10}$ are determined by two main factors.
 The first is emissions of primary particulate matter, from sources such as vehicles.
 The second factor is the reaction that occurs between sulphur dioxide, $NO_x$ and other chemical species, forming secondary sulphate and nitrate particles.
-Morning and afternoon road traffic rush-hour peaks for $PM{10}$ can be seen at the site, but these were less pronounced than those for oxides of nitrogen.
+The $PM{10}$ at this site did not show any rush-hour peaks during 2016.